 From the transcribed data and the personal essays written by the participants, there was a wide range of identities and roles claimed by the teachers.
-The identities they claimed can be subsumed in five categories: (1) identity and roles in relation to the students, (2) identity and roles in relation to the institution, (3) identity and roles in relation to the profession (teaching), (4) identity and roles in relation to other teachers or other people, and (5) identity and roles in relation to their religions.
-Their identity claims can be seen in Table 2 and the roles they see for themselves as teachers in Table 3.
+The identities they claimed can be subsumed in five categories: (1) identity and roles in relation to the students, (2) identity and roles in relation to the institution, (3) identity and roles in relation to the profession (teaching), (4) identity and roles in relation to the to other teachers or other people, and (5) identity and roles in relation to their relation to their relation to their relation to the seen in Table 2 and the roles they see for themselves as teachers in Table 3.